niccololampa/cyber-security-notes/hack-the-box/starting-point/tier-2/unified/README.md

 ![Screenshot 2024-03-15 at 11 39 29 PM](https://github.com/niccololampa/cyber-security-notes/assets/37615906/a03cd21f-9382-4171-928d-aac68efca37e)

 2. We have found a hash in the key `x_shadow` which represents the password `$6$Ry6Vdbse$8enMR5Znxoo.WfCMd/Xk65GwuQEPx1M.QP8/qHiQV0PvUc3uHuonK4WcTQFN1CRk3GwQaquyVwCVq8iQgPTt4.`
-3. From the hash the value $6$ gives away that sha-512 There is no quick way or tools to crack this hash.
+3. From the hash the value $6$ gives away that it is sha-512.
+There is no quick way or tools to crack this hash.
 So we can attempt to create our own and update the administrator's password.
 4. Let's create our own hash
    ```bash
    mkpasswd -m sha-512 Password1234